-Social & Community Studies focuses on personal development and social skills which lead to self-reliance, self management and concern for others.
-It fosters appreciation of, respect for, cultural diversity and encourages responsible attitudes and behaviours required for effective participation in the community and for thinking critically, creatively and constructively about their future.
+The aim of Social & Community Studies is to grow personal development and social skills.
+By completing this course, you will develop selfreliance, self-management and concern for others.
+The topics covered build respect for cultural diversity and encourage responsible attitudes and behaviours required for effective participation in our community.